YM-Xiu/AR-VIM/README.md

 <figure>
   <img src="imgs/datasethd.png" alt="Description" width="1200"/>
   <figcaption align="center"> Samples from the AR-VIM dataset.
-Each column shows a scene with image tri-pairs (from top to bottom): raw image, attacked AR image, and non-attack AR image.
+Each column shows an attack type in a certain scene.
+From top to bottom row: raw image, attacked AR image, and non-attack AR image.
 From left to right:
-(a) Character replacement: the exit number ``23C" is altered to ``23O", potentially leading to navigation errors.
+(a) Character replacement: the exit number ``3" is altered to ``8", leading to navigation errors.
 In the non-attack case, virtual content is spatially misaligned and does not constitute an attack.
-(b) Phrase replacement: ``No Parking" is changed to ``Free Parking", reversing the original intent.
-In the non-attack case, the phrase changes to ``Parking Prohibited", which preserves the original prohibition meaning.
+(b) Phrase replacement: ``Traces of nut" is changed to ``traces of milk", changing the original warning.
+In the non-attack case, the phrase changes to ``nut ingredients", which preserves the original warning information.
-(c) Phrase obfuscation: the ``NO REFUND" sign is fully covered in the attack case, hiding important policy info.
-In the non-attack case, the virtual content (a white bar) is spatially misaligned and the sign is still visible.
+(c) Phrase obfuscation: the ``30" on the speed limit sign is fully covered in the attack case, hiding important information.
+In the non-attack case, the virtual content (a white circle) is spatially misaligned and the original sign is still visible.
-(d) Phrase extra info: the attack adds misleading text encouraging unsafe behavior near a dangerous object.
-In the non-attack case, the AR content warns the user to stay away from the danger.
+(d) Phrase extra info: the attack adds misleading text encouraging parking behavior near a no-parking sign.
+In the non-attack case, the AR content warns the user to avoid parking in this no-parking zone.
-(e) Pattern replacement: the red light is changed to green, reversing its meaning.
-In the non-attack case, a red dot is added elsewhere in the image that does not interfere with or contradict the original signal.
+(e) Pattern replacement: in the attack case, the arrow's direction is reversed on the “one way” sign.
+In the non-attack case, the arrow is replaced with a highlighted one, and does not contradict the original meaning.
-(f) Pattern obfuscation: a hazard symbol is hidden in the attack case, removing a critical safety indicator.
-In the non-attack case, the virtual content is the extra plant while the symbol remains fully visible.
+(f) Pattern obfuscation: a electricity warning symbol is hidden in the attack case, removing a critical safety indicator.
+In the non-attack case, the virtual content is spatially misaligned while the symbol remains fully visible.
-(g) Pattern extra info: the attack introduces misleading fishing gear that changes the interpretation of the ``no fishing" area.
-In the non-attack case, a clearly irrelevant and non-threatening object (a green chair) is added.</figcaption>
+(g) Pattern extra info: the attack introduces a U-turn road sign to the scene, misleading users that they can only U-turn here.
+In the non-attack case, a clearly non-threatening object (a plant) is added.</figcaption>
 </figure>

 ### Video Description